 Student employability is considered to be one of the key elements of the course.
 The course seeks to increase student employability throughout all three years.
 The teaching and practice of skills are embedded within the modules.
 The acquisition of practical and transferable skills and experience in the environmental field are considered to be major contributors to students' success in gaining employment in the environmental sector.
 Students' progress is reviewed by Personal Academic Tutors during the tutorials and the requirement to attend tutorials is linked to modules.
 Students also have the opportunity to take a Work Experience module at Level 5.
-Careers advice is also available as a part of the University Worcester Weeks at all levels.

 Students are strongly encouraged to engage in work experience or undertake voluntary work with local environmental organizations to demonstrate their commitment and further their skills.
 They are also encouraged to become student members of recognized Institutions, for example, the Institute of Ecology and Environmental Management (IEEM), Institute of Environmental Management and Assessment (IEMA) or the Institution of Environmental Science (IES) so that they can access resources and attend conferences.
-Additionally students are able to take a work placement module in which existing and new skills are practised and their work is assessed at the end of the placement period.
+Additionally, students are able to take a work placement module in which existing and new skills are practised and their work is assessed at the end of the placement period.